ys4002/NewsApp/README.md

 6. Interceptor is implemented to send token as header with each request
 7. Custom password validators are implemented to match the passwords
 8. jsPDF library used to generate the report pdf

+Clone the project
+install Install the Angular CLI
+Open project in Visual Code Studio
+Navigate to project folder in terminal
+"ng serve" to run the project